morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 eBay - $17 USD - [TP-LINK Archer T1U AC450 Wireles Nano USB Adapter](https://www.ebay.com/itm/392631860422)

 Note: The link to the above TP-Link T1U is for used adapters as the product has been discontinued.
 I usually do not list links to used products but many people have asked about dual band nano adapters.

+##### ```chipset - Realtek rtl8821cu (rtl8811cu is the version without bluetooth support - supported in-kernel since Linux kernel 6.2 (2023)```

+I will begin adding adapter here as time permits.
+I plan to add only adapters that are single-state and single-function (no bluetooth).
+I have tested the in-kernel driver in kernel 6.2.
+It works but performance is not good right now.
+I am sure that performance will increase as more eyes are focused on the issue.
+Also, I am getting close to releasing a new out-of-kernel rtl8821cu driver that is VERY good so I am convinced that users who buy usb wifi adapters based on the rtl8811cu chipset will have solid support many years into the future.
+If you have suggestions for adapters that should be included here, please let me know in `issues`.

 -----